Class ClassMigrationBase

 MigrateInstance(MigrationContext)

-Migrates an instance with provided context
+Migrates an instance with provided context.

-with one of following migration results:
+It may modify context with one of following migration results:

 - ReferenceTypeName != null means that binary content was fully consumed and a reference should be serialized instead.
 It should contains the referenced object id in ReferenceId;